Best Selling Walkout Basement House Plans

 A walkout basement is similar to a daylight basement in that part of the basement is above ground, but there is room for full-sized windows AND a patio door.
 The lot for a walkout basement must also be sloped but to a larger degree than a lot for a daylight basement.
-The advantage of having a walkout basement is the outside space that becomes usable by the patio doors.
+An advantage of having a walkout is the outside space that becomes usable by the patio doors.
 Typically, the walkout lower level opens onto some kind of patio where an additional living space has been set up.
 Pools, ponds, gardens patios and hot tubs are just a few of the many options we see our customers using this outdoor space for.

 Is it cheaper to build a ranch home with a finished basement or a 2-story home?